apache/cordova-docs/docs/en/edge/guide/platforms/wp8/index.md

 Download and extract the latest copy of [Cordova](http://phonegap.com/download).
-The `lib\windows-phone-8\wp8` subdirectory is where you will do your work.
+The `lib\windows-phone-8\wp8` subdirectory is where you need to do your work.

 Copy the `CordovaWP8_x_x_x.zip` file to the `\My Documents\Visual Studio 2012\Templates\ProjectTemplates\` directory.